 - Thememobile: Batman had used several vehicles in the course of his crime-fighting career, including: the Batmobile, the Batboat, the Batcycle, the Bat-glider, the Batwing, and the Jet-wing

-- There Are No Coincidences: In Justice League's "Starcrossed", Batman, suspicious of the Thanagarian's sudden circumstances, examines the remains of a dead Gordanian finding the corpse has been long dead before the Thanagarians "rescue".
+- There Are No Coincidences: In Justice League 's "Starcrossed", Batman is suspicious of the Thanagarian's sudden circumstances and examines the remains of a dead Gordanian.
+He discovered that the corpse has been long dead before the Thanagarians "rescue".

 - There Was a Door: He most often enters buildings by crashing through windows.